-- (a) There will be a class of Members known as Dealer Members.
-Dealer Members are Dealers who have applied in the correct form (which includes agreeing to become a signatory to the Code) and whose Applications have been approved by the Directors under Rule 5.4. - (b) There may be a class of Members known as Artist Members.
-Artist Members are Artists who have applied in the correct form (which does not include agreeing to become a signatory to the Code) and whose Applications have been approved by the Directors under Rule 5.4. - (c) There may be a class of Members known as Code Supporter Members.
-Code Supporter Members are persons who are collectors of Artwork and/or supportive of the objects of the Code and the Company (but who are not Dealers) who have applied in the correct form (which does not include agreeing to become a signatory to the Code) and whose Applications have been approved by the Directors under Rule 5.4. - (d) The Directors may determine and admit different classes of Members.
+- (a) There will be a class of Members known as Code Signatories.
+Code Signatories are individuals or organisations that satisfy the definition of a Potential Code Signatory and who have applied for membership of the Company by submitting an Application (which includes agreeing to become a signatory to the Code) and whose Applications have been approved by the Directors under Rule 5.4. - (b) There may be a class of Members known as Artist Members.
+Artist Members are Artists who have applied for membership of the Company in the correct form (which does not include agreeing to become a signatory to the Code) and whose Applications have been approved by the Directors under Rule 5.4. - (c) There may be a class of Members known as Code Supporter Members.
+Code Supporter Members are persons who are not Potential Code Signatories but are collectors of Artwork and/or supportive of the objects of the Code and the Company who have applied for membership of the company in the correct form (which does not include agreeing to become a signatory to the Code) and whose Applications have been approved by the Directors under Rule 5.4. - (d) The Directors may determine and admit different classes of Members.
 Subject to Rule 8, the Directors may vary or cancel the rights of Members in any class.